happyendermangit/discord-client-downloader/readme.md

 - [ ] Ability to change global env
 - [ ] Strings changer on main js file

+## Star the repo if u like the project!

 ### How to use?

 1. Clone the repo: